enmanuelduran/enmascript/content/articles/2021-04-03-understanding-singly-linked-lists-and-some-of-their-uses.md

 }
 ```

-## 1. Appending nodes to a Linked List
+## 1. Appending nodes to a linked list

-Let's start by creating a Linked List API, we already know how to represent a node and we know the basics, we know how we will represent the head and the tail, so we can start to define how we will append new nodes to the linked list, for this we need to consider that:
+Let's start by creating a linked list API, we already know how to represent a node and we know the basics, we know how we will represent the head and the tail, so we can start to define how we will append new nodes to the linked list, for this we need to consider that:

 1. If not head is defined the new node should be defined as the head and also the tail.
 2. If the head is defined we add the new node to the current tail's `next` property and we define the new node as the tail.